-To execute a deserialised remote method invocation on the node which receives the invocation, the first step is to gather serialised data as well as the ownership information of each variable involved in the method.
+To execute a descrialised remote method invocation on the node which receives the invocation, the first step is to gather serialised data as well as the ownership information of each variable involved in the method.
 In this step, we do not perform any reconstruction of these variables; instead, variables are simply prepared in an appropriate format that can be reconstructed during the execution of the method.
 Such an format is implemented as Argument, which keeps the information of the variables related to borrow checking, and stores the data of the variable.
-The detailed implementation of this step is shown in listing 3.1, listing 3.2, and listing 3.3.
+The detailed implementation of this step is shown in listing 3.1.

-A serialised variable has a label indicating whether it is a piece of data copied or moved from the caller (OwnedLocal), a remote reference owned by the caller (OwnedRemote), a remote reference immutably borrowed by the caller (RefRemote), or a remote reference mutably borrowed by the caller (MutRefRemote).
+As shown in listing 3.1, a serialised variable has a label indicating that if it is a piece of data copied or moved from the caller (OwnedLocal), a remote reference owned by the caller (OwnedRemote), a remote reference immutably borrowed by the caller (RefRemote), or a remote reference mutably borrowed by the caller (MutRefRemote).